Rohitag14/Image-Scaling/README.md

   4. Run the program using python image_scaling.py

-  5. 3 windows will open when you will move your mouse pointer in the image
+  5. 3 windows will open when you move your mouse pointer in the image

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
 Original image of particular area for which you want to zoom